Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 establish an WiFi access point and a client connection to navigation software like OpenCPN.

-Note that MicronetToNMEA does not configure both boards, it is up to you to configure before connecting it.
+Note that MicronetToNMEA does not configure these boards, it is up to you to configure them before connecting it.

 ## Required software